What is equity?

 This is why it’s called ‘releasing’ equity.
 The value in your home is effectively ‘locked up’ – you can’t spend it.
 But by borrowing more against your home, you release the value locked up in your property by turning it into cash you can actually spend.

 (It’s called ‘liquidating your assets’ for the same reason.)

 When you approach a lender to remortgage, they’ll ask you what you’re planning to spend the money on.
 Things like working on your home, building an extension, and giving you kids some cash to get on the property ladder are OK by lenders.
 But usually, spending the money on investments or putting it in your savings isn’t.

 Make sure it makes financial sense

 Make sure it makes sense to remortgage – it won’t always be the right call.
 Here’s when it might not be a good idea.

 ‘Equity Release’ is a type of mortgage for people who are 55 and over who’ve retired or stopped working and so don’t have the income to get a mortgage anther way.
 With Equity Release mortgages, you borrow money against your home but you don’t pay it back during your life – eventually, your home goes back to the lender.
 Read more about Equity Release mortgages on Age UK.

-You might also like: Reasons you might remortgage
+You might also like: How remortgaging works (and the reasons you might remortgage)